 Most forms can be filed electronically or by paper.
 Paper filings will be converted to an electronic document and will become the official record.
+All forms must be complete before submitting them to the Elections Division.

-Failure to provide information for each of the required fields may result in rejection of the candidate filing.
+Failure to provide information for each of the required fields may result in rejection of the candidate filing forms.